filipeprata111/SnakeGame/README.md

 # SnakeGame
-A snake game in c built with only no external library's.
+A snake game in c built with no external library's.